tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Consulted](https://rs.tdwg.org/bdqffdq/terms/Consulted)
 - Preferred Label: Acted Upon
-- Definition: An information element, expressed in concrete terms, about which a data quality need examines in order to expresses assertions about the data quality in another InformationElement.
+- Definition: An InformationElement, expressed in concrete terms, about which a DataQualityNeed examines in order to expresses Assertions about the data quality in another InformationElement.
 - SubClass Of: InformationElement
 - Comments: An InformationElement the content of which is examined to assert a result on one or more other InformationElements.
 - View in: [term-list](../list/bdqffdq/index.md#Consulted)